thedava/yml-downloader/README.md

     - http://example.com/file9
 ```

+### Example usage

-Downloading this example file with the parameters from **Usage** would create a folder/file tree like this:
+Downloading this example file with the parameters `php console.php download example.yml ./download/folder` would create a folder/file tree like this:

 ```
 .
 └── download